 Do you remember visiting the ocean and smelling that refreshing scent of the salt and sea breeze?
 The fragrances in a salt marsh are even more intense, and sometimes even pungent, as the smell of salt mixes with the decomposing organic matter from the rich diversity of life that is sheltered here.

-A total of 75 percent of Florida’s commercial and recreational fisheries have refuge here, and we continue to protect it for the future.
+A total of 75% of Florida’s commercial and recreational fisheries have refuge here, and we continue to protect it for the future.

-The shores of the saltmarsh also protect people and the places that are important to us, like our homes, schools and churches.
+The shores of the saltmarsh also protect people and the places that are important to us, like our homes and schools.
 The shores of the saltmarsh act as a buffer, protecting the shoreline from erosion during severe storms (like hurricanes) and reducing flooding to low lying areas by slowing and absorbing rainwater.
 Truly, we have a lot to thank the marshes for.